pandas-dev/pandas/doc/source/user_guide/merging.rst

     * "many_to_one" or "m:1": checks if merge keys are unique in right dataset.
     * "many_to_many" or "m:m": allowed, but does not result in checks.

+* ``preserve_index`` : string, default None.
+  If specified, preserves one index when merging two DataFrames.

+    * "left": preserves index of the left DataFrame.
+    * "right": preserves index of the right DataFrame.

 .. note::